gsousa7/dotfiles/README.md

 ## 1. Installation

-The installation script can run interactivly and non-intereactvly
+The installation script can run interactively and non-interactively

 ### Pre-requisites
 The following are required for this configuration to work: